Tarela/ncHMR_detector/README.md

 [Dropbox](https://www.dropbox.com/s/4hvyxqfxanzoa8f/mESC_bw.tar.gz?dl=0)
 [TongjiServer](http://compbio-zhanglab.org/release/mESC_bw.tar.gz)

-You can download by simply click the link on the cell type name and use the following command to extract the folder:
+You can download by simply click the link above and use the following command to extract the folder:
 ```sh
 $ tar xvzf K562_peaks.tar.gz
 $ tar xvf K562_peaks.tar  # used when your OS uncompress the package automatically